plus3it/watchmaker/docs/customization/SaltContent.md

 ### The `<environment>` Directory-Tree(s)

 The `<environment>` directory-trees work similarly to the `common` directory tree.
 The primary difference is focus.
-Where the `common` directory-tree sets broad-scope behaviors via pillar-variables' parameter/values, the `<environment>` directory-trees set more-limited behavior scopes' behaviors.
+Where the `common` directory-tree sets broad-scope behaviors via pillar-variables' parameter/values, the `<environment>` directory-trees set more-limited scopes' behaviors.
 These directory-trees are intended to align with an infrastructure-as-code environment where an organization has multiple, similar environments that each have specific needs (e.g., to point to per-environment CSP endpoints, security-services servers, etc., install different sets of software or apply different security-benchmarks).

 The structure for the `<environment>` directory-trees is much simpler than that for the  `common` directory tree.
 There are no subdirectories under each `<environment>` directory, just a single `init.sls` file.
 These typically take the form of: